-The AD7854/AD7854L provides flexible power management to allow the user to achieve the best power performance for a given throughput rate.
-The power management options are selected by programming the power management bits, PMGT1 and PMGT0, in the control register.
-Table VI summarizes the powerdown options that are available and how they can be selected by programming the power management bits in the control register.

-The AD7854/AD7854L can be fully or partially powered down.
+The AD7859/AD7859L provides flexible power management to allow the user to achieve the best power performance for a given throughput rate.
+The power management options are selected by programming the power management bits, PMGT1 and PMGT0, in the control register and by use of the SLEEP pin.
+Table VII summarizes the power-down options that are available and how they can be selected by using either software, hardware or a combination of both.
+The AD7859/AD7859L can be fully or partially powered down.
 When fully powered down, all the on-chip circuitry is powered down and I{DD} is 10 μ A typ.
-If a partial power-down is selected, then all the on-chip circuitry except the reference is powered down and I{DD} is 400 μ A typ with the external clock running.
-Additional power savings may be made if the external clock is off.

-The choice of full or partial power-down does not give any significant improvement in the throughput rate which can be achieved with a power-down between conversions.
+If a partial power-down is selected, then all the on-chip circuitry except the reference is powered down and I{DD} is 400 μ A typ.
+The choice of full or partial power-down does not give any significant improvement in throughput with a power-down between conversions.
 This is discussed in the next section-Power-Up Times.
-But a partial power-down does allow the on-chip reference to be used externally even though the rest of the AD7854/AD7854L circuitry is powered down.
-It also allows the AD7854/AD7854L to be powered up faster after a long power-down period when using the on-chip reference (See Power-Up Times section-Using the Internal (On-Chip) Reference).
+But a partial power-down does allow the on-chip reference to be used externally even though the rest of the AD7859/ AD7859L circuitry is powered down.
+It also allows the AD7859/AD7859L to be powered up faster after a long powerdown period when using the on-chip reference (See Power-Up Times-Using On-Chip Reference).